15 May How do I find a good therapist?

 Honestly, very little of that matters.

-From the perspective of someone who has a degree from a fancy school and an admitted bias toward highly educated and certified providers, I’ll tell you this: Other than making sure that the therapist you pick has
+From the perspective of someone who has a degree from a fancy school and an admitted bias toward highly educated and certified providers, I’ll tell you this.
+Make sure that the therapist you pick has:

 - Some degree in the mental health field at the master’s or doctorate level

 - A period of supervised clinical experience, and

 - Some kind of active clinical license with the state and/or certification with a well-established, reputable agency or organization at the state or national level such as the NBCC, NASW, ABPP or NBCPC